 Kafka doesn’t even try to explain why the transformation happens.
 It’s really not believable at all, so he doesn’t waste any time with it.

 The “Why” question isn’t of the slightest interest to him.
-Franz concentrates on putting a totally unrealistic act into a very realistic environment and then just sits back to watch the events unfold.
+He concentrates on putting a totally unrealistic act into a very realistic environment and then just sits back to watch the events unfold.

 Everything that happens after the “man-turns-into-bug” event is very realistic, as well as very dramatic, and so it’s easy for the reader to forget about the transformation.
 You could absolutely envision the other characters reacting like they do to Gregor’s metamorphosis (horror, panic, suppression), and Gregor in turn dealing with their reactions like he does (fear, helplessness, suppression).
 That’s psychological realism, carefully planned out.

-Realism helps your reader to enjoy your story much more, because she feels like it is really happening.
-Therefore, she feels like more is at stake.
+Realism helps your reader to enjoy your story much more, because he feels like it is really happening.
+Therefore, he feels like more is at stake.
 The “suspension of disbelief” works its magic.

 These are the sides of realism that will elevate your story:

 - Physical Realism: If somebody falls out of the window from the 20th floor, he will probably be dead.
-Horses can’t fuck houseflies.
-Generally, in case of doubt, do some quick research on the interwebz.
+Horses can’t have sex with houseflies.
+Generally, in case of doubt, do some quick research on the internet.

 - Organizational Realism: This one is a little harder to picture.
 What does everyday life in a mine look like?
 How does an international fashion designer spend his days?
 These questions mostly involve professional life.
 In order to answer them, it would be best to look for an opportunity to visit the right places and talk to the right people.
 Just in case it plays a big role in your story.

-- Psychological Realism: How will your figure react to what the world is throwing at him, what will he think and feel?
+- Psychological Realism: How will your figure react to what the world is throwing at her, what will she think and feel?
 Which emotions will arise in Uncle Reginald when he finds out niece Daisy has been cultivating a weed farm in her closet for years?
-Will it be anger, dismay, concern, confusion, shame, others or a mixture?
+Will it be anger, dismay, concern, confusion, amusement, shame, or something else?
 Everybody acts differently according to their personality.
 Try to feel out what a character is going through.
 Some sensitivity for human behavior and some life experience help.